rrwbec/humans-in-the-loop/Illustrated Summary.md

 ## Key Features

-What may be different from current work?
+### Starting Assumptions

+>Core assumption is that building a human-like thinking system is a worthwhile project principally for alignment, transparency and trust reasons.

+>This design uses an architectural principle of minimalism which dictates that no new software components will be invented if needs can be met with existing mechanisms.
+As the design begins with navigation of the physical world using a physical world model, "existing" generally refers to physical world model mechanisms.

+### Reasoning Model
-Thinking uses the machinery of the physical world model - nothing new is created.
-This allows thinking to re-use the non-trivial capabilities of the world model and also to share data with this model.
-Thoughts are virtual objects that can be generated and assembled into temporal sequences.
-This activity follows predictions in much the same way as physical movement.
+>Thinking and planning capabilities almost entirely reuse the machinery of a physical world model - nothing significantly new is created.
+This allows thinking to re-use the non-trivial stochastic capabilities of the world model and also to share data with this model.
+Thoughts are virtual objects that can be generated and assembled into temporal sequences such as a navigation route.
+This activity follows predictions in much the same way as physical movement via a "get next thought / set subject of focus" loop.

-There will be a loop generating the next thinking action based on
-1. The current subject of focus ()

-Level One

-* This design uses an architectural principle of minimalism which dictates that no new software components will be invented if needs can be met with existing mechanisms.
-* At the lowest level is a predictive physical world model that is recursively constructed from experiences.
-This includes the observer body, target of perceptual focus and emotions/feelings so "good" and "bad" experiences can be identified quickly.
-* Predictions (based on previous experience) include expected external changes and also observer changes such as tge next target of focus, next body positions (mostly via proprioception) and next emotion.

-Via Minimalism we then create a thinking

-### Physical Wold Model

-* A predictive world model is constructed within 3D space from key ingredients such as spatial geometry.
-* This must be fast and efficient.
-* The model is constructed recursively from reusable experiences e.g. ball, projectile, gravity, movement.
-* Experiences often involve a prediction, e.g the next position.
-* Model construction will be influenced by sensory data, though experiences will be the primary source of data as these already contains rich predictive knowledge.
-* The model includes the observer body and emotions / feelings.
-These are stored within experiences so that "good" and "bad" experiences can be rapidly identified.
-* Physical action (e.g. change of visual focus and limb position) will be predicted in experience just as "external" phenomena are.
-The observer's body follows the prediction.
-There is no other mechanism for physical action thought deliberate thinking can interrupt this process.

-### Mental World Model

-* To avoid new machinery, the mental world model is based on the physical world model.
-Thoughts are virtual objects that can be focussed on.
-* As with the physical world model, thinking activity can be stored as experience and predicted so that previously successful thinking patterns will be followed if similar circumstances occur.

-### Path Construction

-* Thinking is either review (passive scan of experiences) or path construction.
-* Path construction
+### Steered by Emotions
+>The world model includes the emotions/feelings of the observer which effectively assigns a value judgement to experiences.

+>The next action (physically or in thinking) will be determined mainly by the current subject of focus and the currently felt emotion.
+Recent experiences and the physical-social location will also prime for certain actions.

+>Deliberate and effortful thinking (aka System 2) arises when the emotional response to a subject of focus is strong enough to hold focus (i.e. prevent it from wandering on to something else).
+This focus and combined with the emotion will cause the underlying "get next thought" machinery to load thoughts relevant to this topic, including more complex and memory-intensive thinking patterns.

 ## Core Building Blocks